 The distorted-wave matrix element of a subleading contact potential, $\langle \psi_k| V_S^{\text{sub}} | \psi_k \rangle$, is dominated by the integration over the inside region.
 Since $\psi_k^\text{in}(r)$ behaves similarly to a free wave at short distance, $\langle \psi_k| V_S^{\text{sub}} | \psi_k \rangle$ is expected to be as UV singular as its free-wave counterpart, i.e., $\langle \text{plane wave}| V_S^{\text{sub}} | \text{plane wave} \rangle$.

 On the other hand, the distorted-wave matrix element of a subleading long-range potential, $\langle \psi_k| V_L^{\text{sub}} | \psi_k \rangle$, is mostly decided by the integration of $\psi_k^\text{out}(r)$.
 The irregular component of $\psi_k^\text{out}(r)$, if present, could make $\langle \psi_k| V_L^{\text{sub}} | \psi_k \rangle$ more divergent than its free-wave counterpart.
-Therefore, the primordial counterterm that renormalizes a given multiple pion exchange in the plane wave basis may no longer renormalize the same pion exchange between distorted waves.
-If it does not, the distorted-wave counterterm will have to be more singular than its primordial counterpart, that is, will have more derivatives.
-This indeed happens to a toy model considered in Ref.~\cite{Long:2007vp} and in $\cp{3}{0}$, $\cpf$~\cite{Valderrama:2009ei, Valderrama:2011mv, Long:2011qx} and $\cs{1}{0}$~\cite{Valderrama:2009ei}, among possibly other channels of $NN$ scattering.
+Therefore, the primordial counterterm that renormalizes a given multiple-pion exchange in the plane-wave basis may no longer renormalize the same pion exchange between distorted waves.
+If it does not, the distorted-wave counterterm will have to be more singular than its primordial counterpart; that is, it will have more derivatives.
+This indeed happens to a toy model considered in Ref.~\cite{Long:2007vp} and in $\cp{3}{0}$, $\cpf$~\cite{Valderrama:2009ei, Valderrama:2011mv, Long:2011qx}, and $\cs{1}{0}$~\cite{Valderrama:2009ei}, among possibly other channels of $NN$ scattering.
 We will reproduce in Sec.~\ref{sec_NNLO} the distorted-wave enhancement of the $\cs{1}{0}$ subleading counterterms, which was first shown in Ref.~\cite{Valderrama:2009ei}.

-The distorted-wave multiple pion exchanges, $\langle \psi_k| V_L^{\text{sub}} | \psi_k \rangle$, are power counted as the same as the free-wave matrix elements because it has been established at LO that any number of insertions of $V^{(0)}$--- the LO potential--- does not enhance or diminish the amplitude.
-Based on, again, naturalness, it follows that the distorted-wave counterterm is power counted as the same as its primordial counterpart, even though one of them may have more derivatives.
+The distorted-wave multiple-pion exchanges, $\langle \psi_k| V_L^{\text{sub}} | \psi_k \rangle$, are power counted the same as the free-wave matrix elements because it has been established at LO that any number of insertions of $V^{(0)}$--- the LO potential--- does not enhance or diminish the amplitude.
+Based on, again, naturalness, it follows that the distorted-wave counterterm is power counted the same as its primordial counterpart, even though the distorted-wave counterterm may have more derivatives.